rackerlabs/rackspace-how-to/content/rpc-microsoft/rpc-microsoft-faq.md

     Pack, provision and manage Microsoft SQL Server&reg; or MySQL&reg; databases through a convenient web interface running on your dedicated, secure hardware.
--   **Storage spaces** - Leverage software defined storage as the data store for Microsoft Cloud Platform.
--

 #### Why should I use Microsoft Private Cloud?

--   **Backed by Fanatical Support&reg;** - Microsoft Private Cloud includes full support of the Microsoft Cloud Platform components; the infrastructure is 100% backed 24x7x365; Guest VM support is available on your terms; and Guest VMs are also supported.
+-   **Backed by Fanatical Support&reg;** - Microsoft Private Cloud
+    includes full infrastructure support backed 24x7x365; Guest VM support is available on your terms; and Guest VMs are also supported.
 -   **Expertise** - We're a four-time Microsoft Hosting partner of the year.
 We have hundreds of Microsoft Certified Professionals running thousands of Microsoft workloads every day.